EquineCastration/Equine-Castration/README.md

 # Introduction

-This repository is for Equine Castration reserarch app.
+This repository is for Equine Castration research app.

 This currently consists of a .NET backend that interacts with a PostgreSQL database and React Native app.